graphql/graphql-spec/spec/Section 3 -- Type System.md

 Note: The type system definition language is used throughout the remainder of this specification document when illustrating example type systems.

+## Type System Extensions

+TypeSystemExtension :
+  - SchemaExtension
+  - TypeExtension

+Type system extensions are used to represent a GraphQL type system which has been extended from some original type system.
+For example, this might be used by a local service to represent data a GraphQL client only accesses locally, or by a GraphQL service which is itself an extension of another GraphQL service.

 ## Schema